 With four eyes you see better

 As a smartphone designed primarily for photography, the One Zoom has a total of four cameras on the back.
-These are composed as follows:
+These are as follows:

-- 48MP Sony IMX 586 with Quad Bayer Mask, f1.7, OIS and PDAF
+- 48-megapixel Samsung with Quad Bayer Mask, f1.7, OIS and PDAF

-- 5MP depth sensor
+- 5-megapixel, depth camera

-On the front Motorola uses a 25MP camera, which like the main camera can bundle four pixels to one to deliver better images in poor lighting conditions.
-Night shots are then taken with 6.25MP.
+On the front, Sony has installed a 25-megapixel camera that, like the main camera, can bundle four pixels into one to deliver better images in poor lighting conditions.
+Such night shots are then taken with 6.25 megapixels.